 October: Richter begins collaborating with Polke.
 Together they co-author the artist's book polke/richter - richter/polke (Richter's first) six months before their joint exhibition.

 27 September-13 November: Hommage á Berlin, Galerie René Block, Berlin.

 24 October-28 November: Tendencies, Städtisches Museum Trier.

-1966: Paints first Colour Charts and Ema [CR: 134], the first work based on one of his own colour photographs.
-Continues to paint Curtains.
-Begins creative dialogue with Palermo.
+1966: he paints his first Colour Charts and Ema [CR: 134], the first work based on one of his own colour photographs.
+Furthermore, he continues to paint curtains and begins a creative dialogue with Palermo.